SuperSayu/featherboa_display/README.txt

 This is a Circuit Python project based on the Adafruit example described here: https://learn.adafruit.com/led-acrylic-sign/overview

+This project animates the lights for the acrylic/lucite display, and accepts any set of RGB values in any quantity.
+This causes it to smoothly transition between colors, with a slight sideways "slide" to the transition which is most notable when transitioning to and from the "off" state.
+With the correct hardware modification, this project can also switch between animations and remember the change between boots.

 I do not intend to keep the flash images and Adafruit Neopixel python library on this repo updated -- they are sane at the time of this upload, but you may want to get fresh files from Adafruit.

 HARDWARE